Ekas-118/VRChat-Screenshot-Archiver/README.md

 ## About

-VRChat Screenshot Archiver is and open-source software and is not affiliated with VRChat in any way.
+VRChat Screenshot Archiver is and open-source software and is not affiliated with VRChat.